The Grand Lodge of New Jersey – Knights of Pythias

 Charitable activities of the Grand Lodge function through a tax-deductible foundation, NJ Pythians Charities Foundation, Inc. Its purpose is to raise money through the subordinate lodges and donate that money to worthy charitable causes in an around New Jersey.
 Through the efforts of local lodges and lodge members, the Charities Foundation has raised nearly $1 million and distributed the funds to over 25 different charities including: Cystic Fibrosis Foundation, Deborah Hospital, Crohn’s and Colitis Foundation, Autism Speaks, The Lymphoma & Leukemia Society, Alzheimer’s Association of Northern Jersey, The Alliance for Lupus Research, The Juvenile Diabetes Association, Mended Hearts Chapter #140 Bergen/Passaic, Arthritis Foundation, Jersey Cares, Camp Sunshine, the Center for Food Action, local food banks and local Emergency Service Units.

-During the pandemic of 2020, the NJ lodges, have been focusing on raising funds and contributing to Food Banks and the Center for Food Action.
+During the COVID Pandemic, the NJ lodges, have been focusing on raising funds and contributing to Food Banks and the Center for Food Action.

-Current activities are being maintained through regularly scheduled Zoom meetings.
+Current activities are being maintained through regularly scheduled in-person/hybrid meetings.